Using 529 Savings Plans for Private School Tuition

 Bottom Line

-Your 529 plan can be used to pay for private school K-12 tuition and other expenses.
-Whether you pay taxes for the withdrawals depends on what state you live in and whether you should do it depends on your financial situation.
+Your 529 plan can pay for private school K-12 tuition and other expenses.
+Whether you pay taxes for the withdrawals depends on your state, and whether you should do it depends on your financial situation.
 It might be a good idea if you have enough to pay for college and can’t transfer the plan to another relative to be the new beneficiary.

 Find out about your state’s plan